sunbird-cb/mentoring/documentation/latest/native/MentorEd-Setup-README.md

                 ```

 8. **Insert Initial Data**
-   Use MentorEd in-build seeders to insert the initial data.
+   Use the application's in-build seeders to insert the initial data.

     - **Ubuntu/Linux/MacOS**